 Cut out food sensitivities and allergies

 The awareness of food allergies, food intolerances and food sensitivities has been growing rapidly over the past few years.
 More specifically, people are discovering that certain foods have the power to negatively impact their health.
 A key concept to understanding why food intolerance has such a powerful and wide ranging effect is the connection of our digestive tract and immune system.
 Food sensitivities cause chronic irritation and inflammation of our digestive tracts, which causes our immune systems to be over stimulated and become sensitized to normally harmless food particles.8 To identify what specific food intolerances you can either stop eating the most common food allergens and then reintroduce them or get a food allergy blood test, which assesses your immune response to the most commonly allergic foods (dairy, wheat, eggs, soy).
-For people with chronic pain, migraines, skin conditions, digestive upset, autoimmune disease and IBS assessing food sensitivities is a key step to break the viscous cycle of inflammation.
+For people with chronic pain, migraines, skin conditions, digestive upset, autoimmune disease and IBS assessing food sensitivities is a key step to break the vicious cycle of inflammation.

 Block inflammation with herbal extracts